9miao/CrossApp/README.md

 #####3.
 Added CAIndexPath2E and CAIndexPath3E
 Two and three dimensional index class

 #####4.
-Added Cell Multiplexing Mechanism of CATableView and CACollectionView
+Added Cell Reuse Mechanism of CATableView and CACollectionView
-Multiplexing mechanism enables CATableView and CACollectionView to bear mass data volume display pressure, and improve UE.
+Reuse mechanism enables CATableView and CACollectionView to bear mass data volume display pressure, and improve UE.

 #####5.
 Touch Distributed System Optimization
 We optimized touch distributed system, and now it can distribute touch event in a more humanized style.